jonerrr/discord-safebot/README.md

 # installation
 run `npm i discord.js bad-words`

-go into the discord.js node module folder and then src/client/client.js
+go into the discord.js src/client folder and open `Client.js`

 on line 35, remove the `bot` from `_tokenType`

+go into the discord.js src/util folder and replace the current `Constants.js` with the one in this repo

+fill out the `config.json` with your discord token and time until the message should delete itself (in seconds)

-run `node app.js`
+run `npm start`